gamedevware/charon/docs/unreal_engine/overview.rst

 Installation from Marketplace
 -----------------------------

-1. Add to cart Charon plugin `[Epic Launcher] <com.epicgames.launcher://ue/marketplace/product/b4231a79707e491ba96b9842d971e6f4>`_ / `[Web] <https://www.unrealengine.com/marketplace/en-US/product/charon-game-data-editor>`_ in the Unreal Engine Marketplace.
+1. Add to cart Charon plugin `[Epic Launcher] <com.epicgames.launcher://ue/marketplace/product/b4231a79707e491ba96b9842d971e6f4>`_ / `[Fab.com Asset Page] <https://www.unrealengine.com/marketplace/en-US/product/charon-game-data-editor>`_ in the Unreal Engine Marketplace.
 2. Follow the `instruction <https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ on installing plugin into your project:
   a.
 Click **Install to Engine** and select the engine version.
   b.
 Open your project and go to **Edit → Plugins...** window.